kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 we can still build old `Rules` for old policies and new `ResourceRule` for newly created policies with `Mesh*Route` in `spec.to[].targetRef`.
 At the policy level we can prioritize new `ResourceRule` over old `Rules`.
 Thanks to this new way of targeting `Mesh*Routes` will take precedence, so that users can easily switch to new targeting mechanism without any downtime.

+With migration, we can take advantage of producer/consumer policies.
+We can enforce rules from this MADR like:

+- putting `Mesh*Route` in `spec.to[].targetRef`
+- single entry in `Mesh*Route` policy `spec.to[]` section

+in producer/consumer policies, as no one is using them at the moment, and deprecate it in system policies.